Schizophrenia

 is wrong.

-Your relative may become odd, distant or just
+Your relative may become odd, distant or just different from how

-they are hearing voices, they may suddenly look away from you as if
+hearing voices, they may suddenly look away from you as if they are

-may change so that they stay up all night and sleep during the
+change so that they stay up all night and sleep during the day.

 In a teenager, you may wonder if this